maxpou/gatsby-starter-morning-dew/content/posts/2018-11-13-v1-1-is-out/index.md

 1. In a terminal, run `npm run dev`.
 2. In a second terminal, run: `npm run generatePostPreviewImages`
-3. Add the images in the post's header
+3. In the post's header, add the generated images:
   ```yaml
   title: My blog post
   # ...